ibm-cloud-docs/power-iaas/faq.md

 {: faq}

 You can find a complete tutorial at the IBM Developer site: [Deploying Red Hat OpenShift Container Platform 4.x on IBM Power Systems Virtual Servers](https://developer.ibm.com/series/deploy-ocp-cloud-paks-power-virtual-server/){: new_window}{: external}.

+## What is the network lateny over Direct Link?
+{: network_latency}
+{: faq}

+Network latency over Direct link is less than 1ms in every location